Could Chicago State Join the OVC?

 It is definitely true that the geography would be better for Chicago State in the OVC.
 It might even introduce some financial benefits as well.
 As it stands today, Chicago State commutes to its games in conference via airplane- the distance from Chicago to New Haven or Stonehill is simply too great to manage adequately via bus ride.
 But in the Ohio Valley Conference, this wouldn’t be the case.

 There’s also better opportunity for geographic rivalries and shorter road trips for fans.
-Generally, this is desirable from the standpoint of purists, alumni, and fans, but it isn’t always the way conference realignment decisions are made.
+Generally, this is desirable from the standpoint of purists, alumni, and fans, but it isn’t the way conference realignment decisions are made.
 The history of major level realignment has been to expand footprints rather than to contract them.
 But if the OVC is fighting for survival, that might not be a consideration so much as obtaining members through any means possible.

 Travel costs are likely going to be a consideration for Chicago State’s decisions for conference affiliation any time there’s a decision to be made.
 It’s just unclear if they’d be the biggest consideration at this time.